LiNK Study space

 Online Databases

 Mid-State’s online databases allow students and community members to access articles, books, videos, journals, and more online.
 When searching resources from an off-campus location, a Mid-State eight-digit student ID number is needed.
-Visit the LiNK location nearest you if you do not have a Mid-State ID to get started.
+Visit the Academic Learning Center staff location nearest you if you do not have a Mid-State ID to get started.

 Visit the online database to start your search.